 I Lost My Green Card, but I Need to Travel

 You cannot travel outside or re-enter the U.S. without your green card.
-At the same time, you can only file Form I-90 within the U.S. So, if you lose your green card while traveling abroad, you will not be able to file replacement forms until you return to your home country.
+At the same time, you can only file Form I-90 within the U.S. If you lose your green card while traveling abroad, you cannot file replacement forms until you return to your home country.

-This is why you need to apply for a boarding foil so that carrier lines can carry you back to the U.S. without your green card.
-Having a boarding foil is the only way to avoid significant penalties of entering the U.S. without your green card.
+You must apply for a boarding foil so that carrier lines can carry you back to the U.S. without your green card.
+A boarding foil is the only way to avoid significant penalties for entering the U.S. without your green card.

 a filled form I-131A